-In spite of growing evidence, lack of knowledge and awareness of the effectiveness and multiple benefits of NWRM remains the biggest obstacle to their implementation on a large scale.
-In addition, prior assessments carried out in different planning processes (sector) allow only rarely considering simultaneously different NWRM benefits and cost-effectiveness in their contribution in achieving the objectives of multiple policies.
+They noted that lack of knowledge and awareness of the effectiveness and multiple benefits of NWRM remains the biggest obstacle to their implementation on a large scale.
+In addition, assessments carried out in different planning processes (sector) show the difficulty of jointly assessing the different NWRM benefits and cost-effectiveness in their contribution in achieving the objectives of multiple policies.